code-red852/hello-world/README.md

 Cheers,
 code-red852

-# Born and raised in +852, living and working in +81
+//Born and raised in +852, living and working in +81